etkayapar/bamRefine/README.md

     are acceptable.
 For safety, dont mix and match two delimiters in the same file.
 For examples, see
     ```data/```
+  * `-p, --threads`: Threads to run the program in parallel.
-  * `-g, --genome-fasta`: Path to genome fasta file.
+  * `-g, --ref-genome`: Path to genome fasta file.
 This
     is needed only for fetcing contig names.
 Genome should be
     indexed beforehand with `samtools faidx`.
   * `-l, --pmd-length-threshold`: N nucleotide region from
     both ends of a read to be treated as a possible PMD region.
-  * `-p, --threads`: Threads to run the program in parallel.

 ### Flags:

   * `-v, --verbose`: verbose output of progress.
+  * `-t, --add-tags`: Add tags to output BAM file related to masking statistics
+    using optional fields in alignment records. e.g. `ZC:Z:2,1`  and `ZP:Z:0,5;68`
+    would mean that the program masked 2 5' and 1 3' positions and they were at index
+    0,5 and 68 in the read sequence.
+  * `-k, --keep-tmp`: Don't remove the temprorary run directory.
+It will include
+    intermediate BAM files, cached SNPs, etc. this directory is under current
+    working directory named as `.tmp_bamrefine`

 ## Dependencies

-This is a small program written in python3, so it requires pyton3.5
-or above.
-It has several python libraries that it depends
-on:
+Dist packages:

+  * `python3`
+  * `samtools`

+Python libraries:

   * `cython`
   * `pysam`

-Though this is not a dependency by any means, it is recommended that you
+Also, it is recommended that you
 have PMD related statistics (e.g. up to which position there is a high
 risk of seeing a PMD artifact) regarding your libraries before you run this
 program on the BAM files because the `--pmd-length-threshold` parameter
-requires an user specified value for the program to run.
+requires an user specified value for the program to run, there is no defaul
+value.
 This can be achieved
 by using [PMDtools](https://github.com/pontussk/PMDtools)